Get started with trainable classifiers

 Opt-in is required the first time for trainable classifiers.
 It takes twelve days for Microsoft 365 to complete a baseline evaluation of your organizations content.
 Contact your global administrator to kick off the opt-in process.

-To understand more about the overall workflow of creating custom trainable classifiers, see Process flow for creating customer trainable classifiers.
+To understand more about the overall workflow of creating custom trainable classifiers, see Process flow for creating custom trainable classifiers.

 When you want a trainable classifier to independently and accurately identify an item as being in particular category of content, you first have to present it with many samples of the type of content that are in the category.
 This feeding of samples to the trainable classifier is known as seeding.
 Seed content is selected by a human and is judged to represent the category of content.